Interference of Clocks: A Quantum Twin Paradox: Results

-\textbf{Clocks carried by quantum twins}\\ While the twin paradox is helpful in gaining intuitive understanding and insight into the phase contributions, the dashing of the world lines in Fig.~\ref{fig:single_loops} only indicates the ticking rate of a \textit{hypo\-thetical} co-moving clock.
+\textbf{\bfseries\sffamily Clocks in spatial superposition}\\[1ex] While the twin paradox is helpful in gaining intuitive understanding and insight into the phase contributions, the dashing length of the worldlines in Fig.~2 only indicates the ticking rate of a \textit{hypo\-thetical} co-moving clock.
 In fact, the atoms are in a stationary internal state during propagation, whereas the concept of a clock requires a periodic evolution between two states.
 As a consequence, the atom interferometer can be sensitive to special-relativistic time dilation but lacks the notion of a clock.
-In a debate~\cite{Mueller10} about whether the latter is accounted for by the Compton frequency $\omega_\text{C}$ as the pre-factor to the proper-time difference in equation~\eqref{eq:phi_general}, an additional superposition of internal states~\cite{Sinha11,Zych11} was proposed.
-This idea leads to an experiment where each branch corresponds to a quantum twin that measures proper time by carrying a clock in the conventional sense.
+In a debate~\cite{Mueller10} about whether the latter is accounted for by the Compton frequency $\omega_{\text{C}}$ as the pre-factor to the proper-time difference in Eq.~\eqref{eq:phi_general}, an additional superposition of internal states~\cite{Sinha11,Zych11} was proposed.
+This idea leads to an experiment where a single clock is in superposition of different branches, measuring the elapsed proper time along each branch.
+In contrast to these discussions that raised questions about the role of gravitational time dilation in quantum-clock interferometry and where no specific model for the coherent manipulation of the atoms was explored~\cite{Zych11}, we have demonstrated in this article that light-pulse atom interferometers are only susceptible to special-relativistic time dilation.
+In a different context, a spatial superposition of a clock has been experimentally realised, however, through an MZI geometry that is insensitive to time-dilation effects~\cite{Rosi17}.
+The implementation of a twin-paradox-type experiment with an electron in superposition of different states of a Penning trap has been proposed, where the role of internal states is played by the spin~\cite{Bushev16}.
+Furthermore, quantum teleportation and entanglement between two two-level systems moving in a twin-paradox geometry was considered in the framework of Unruh-DeWitt detectors~\cite{Lin15}.

-To illustrate the effect, we introduce an effective model for an atomic clock which moves along branch $\pathlabel=1,2$ in an interferometer.
-In this framework~\cite{Zych17,Hu17}, the Hamiltonian
+To illustrate the effect of different internal states, we introduce an effective model for an atomic clock which moves along branch $\pathlabel=1,2$ in an interferometer.
+In this framework~\cite{Zych17,Hu17} the Hamiltonian